MayaChen350/LazniBludgeon/README.md

 CREDITS:

-Based on the original game conceived by @Hayxu and Tristou
+Based on the original game conceived by Hayxu and Tristou

 Based on the original characters (Laznis) of:

-@Hayxu (Creator of Laznis)
+Hayxu (Creator of Laznis)

 Bingisdead (Almahad, Fitalie, Suedemark)